CosmicMind/Samples/README.md

 > - All projects use [CocoaPods](http://cocoapods.org)
 > - [Download Samples](https://github.com/CosmicMind/Samples/archive/master.zip)

-Visit the [Installation](https://github.com/CosmicMind/Samples/wiki/Installation) page to learn how to install sample projects using [CocoaPods](http://cocoapods.org).
+Read [Material - It's time to download](https://www.cosmicmind.com/danieldahan/lesson/6) to learn how to install Material & Motion using [GitHub](http://github.com), [CocoaPods](http://cocoapods.org), and [Carthage](https://github.com/Carthage/Carthage).

 To install all pods, use the following script:

 ```bash
 $ ./install_all_pods.sh